silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/12_Indexes.md

 The SilverStripe framework already places certain indexes for you by default:
 - The primary key for each model has a `PRIMARY KEY` unique index
-- The `ClassName` column if your model is a direct decedent from `DataObject`
+- The `ClassName` column if your model inherits from `DataObject`
 - All relationships defined in the model have indexes for their `has_one` entity (for `many_many` relationships this index is present on the associative entity).

 ## Defining an index
-Indexes are represented on a data object through the `DataObject::$indexes` array which maps index names to a descriptor.
+Indexes are represented on a `DataObject` through the `DataObject::$indexes` array which maps index names to a descriptor.
 There are several supported notations:

 	:::php